Ron Underwood: Early life

-Underwood was born November 6, 1953, in Glendale, California.
-In school he lived in Ceylon, now Sri Lanka, as an AFS Intercultural Programs exchange student.
+Underwood was born November 6, 1953, in Glendale, California, the son of Ella Julia (née Green) and Laurence Joseph Underwood.
+In school he lived in Ceylon, now Sri Lanka, as an American Field Service Intercultural Programs exchange student.
 After graduating from high school, he briefly attended Occidental College as a pre-med student, but transferred to the USC School of Cinema (now USC School of Cinematic Arts) after deciding to become a filmmaker.
 Underwood majored in cinema with a minor in anthropology.
+During a summer break while at USC, he directed the first film produced about the sport of hang gliding.
+"Hang Gliding: The New Freedom" was distributed by Paramount Communications, a short film division of Paramount Pictures.

 Film career

 Early career (1976–1989)

-Upon completion of his fellowship at the American Film Institute, Underwood began working as a staff director for Barr films, a company specializing in the production of educational films.
+Upon completion of his fellowship at the American Film Institute, Underwood began working as a staff director for Barr Films, a company specializing in the production of educational films.
 Underwood directed over one hundred short films, including an adaptation of the Kurt Vonnegut short story, "Deer in the Works", starring Dennis Dugan.
 While directing and producing short films for the educational market, Underwood pursued work in the motion picture industry.
 One of the first movies Underwood worked on was Futureworld (1976) as a production assistant.
 The film starred Blythe Danner and Peter Fonda, actors he would later direct in 2004.
 During the filming of Futureworld, one of his tasks was to babysit a young Gwyneth Paltrow while her mother, Ms. Danner, was shooting.
 Soon after Underwood served as the location manager on the Peter Hyams directed motion picture, Capricorn One (1978).
 Another early job was acting as assistant director to first-time director David Schmoeller on Tourist Trap, a low-budget horror film.
 After this he continued to direct and produce educational films and children's television for the next several years.
 In 1986 Underwood established himself as a director when his live action/stop motion film adaptation of Beverly Cleary's The Mouse and the Motorcycle won a Peabody Award, which was followed two years later by the sequel Runaway Ralph, for which he received a Daytime Emmy nomination.